chell-dev/Blackout-3.0/README.md

 ## Usage

 - Open the GUI by pressing the `\` key
+  - If you have Mod Menu installed, you can open the GUI by pressing the config button
 - Left / Right / Middle Click buttons to configure everything
-- If you forget your GUI bind you can:
-  - Change it in your config file (`.minecraft/Blackout/Config.txt`) under the line `Feature: GUI Bind`
-  - If you have Mod Menu installed, open the GUI by pressing the config button

 ### Building